The Church of Santa Susanna

 The ancient church of Santa Susanna may have been founded as early as the 4th century.
 The current church was rebuilt between 1585 and 1603 for a monastery of Cistercian nuns, which was founded here in 1587.

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: